liferay/liferay-docs/develop/tutorials/articles/10-assets/03-relating-assets.markdown

     AssetEntry assetEntry = AssetEntryLocalServiceUtil.getEntry(Insult.class.getName(), ins.getInsultId());
     %>

-To show the entity's related assets you use the `liferay-ui:asset-links` tag.
-You use in your entity's class to get it's class name and the variable holding your instance object to return the its ID.
+To show the entity's related assets, you can use the `liferay-ui:asset-links` tag.
+For this tag, you should retrieve the entity's class name and the variable holding your instance object, so you can return its ID.
 The example code below uses the example entity class `Insult` and an instance object variable called `ins`:

     <liferay-ui:asset-links
         assetEntryId="<%=(assetEntry != null) ? assetEntry.getEntryId() : 0%>"